NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 ```

 <!--
 Modifiers are not only a primitive in ember, I think they are a key
 *missing* primitive in other frameworks.

+They allow single-pass wiring of element behavior without needing to manage
+references to that element and additionally provide cleanup behavior all bundled in a co-located fashion.
 -->

 ---